On properties of the space of quantum states and their application to construction of entanglement monotones: Appendix

-By upper boundedness of the function $f$ passing to the limit $n\rightarrow+\infty$ implies (\ref{Yensen-dv}).$\square$ \textbf{Proposition A-2.} (integral Yensen's inequality) \textit{Let $f$ be a convex function on closed bounded convex subset $\mathcal{A}$ of a separable Banach space which is either lower semicontinuous or upper bounded upper semicontinuous.
-Then for arbitrary Borel probability measure $\mu$ on the set $\mathcal{A}$ the following inequality holds} \textbf{Proof.} Let $\mu_{0}$ be an arbitrary probability measure on the set $\mathcal{A}$.
+\begin{prop}[{\rm (integral Jensen's inequality)}] Let $f$ be a convex function on a closed bounded convex subset $\mathcal{A}$ of a separable Banach space which is either lower semicontinuous or upper bounded and upper semicontinuous.
+Then for arbitrary Borel probability measure $\mu$ on the set $\mathcal{A}$ the following inequality holds